ESSAYS

 On material life, personal restlessness, and a system that prevents satisfaction

-RECURRING FIGURES (emerging collection)
+RECURRING FIGURES

 The individuals change.
 The figures remain.
 A series on the human patterns that power reliably produces across cultures, centuries, and contexts.